coreyjs/coreyjs/README.md

 ### Hi there 👋

-I am Corey, a software engineer and game developer from Buffalo!
+I am Corey, a software engineer, AI explorer and game developer from Buffalo!

 - 🔭 I’m currently working on Project Pluto, a first person sudo horror game in UE4, think PT meets event horizon.